jakintosh/teller/docs/technical-requirements.md

 3.2.
 Transaction Generation:
 3.2.1.
 The application MUST be able to convert its internal transaction representation into a valid, formatted ledger-cli text entry.
 3.2.2.
 The output formatting MUST adhere to standard ledger practices, including indented postings and aligned currency amounts.
+3.2.3.
+Generated transactions MUST emit the cleared marker and inline comments in the same positions recognized by the parser (header comments adjacent to the payee, posting comments following the amount).

 ## **4\.
 User Interface (TUI) & State Management**